 Where to Find Tapas in Tucson

 You don’t have to travel to Spain for delicious tapas.
-At our Ventana tasting room, we serve tapas pairings with our local Spanish wines.
+At our Terra Alta Bistro, we serve tapas pairings with our local [Spanish wines].
 These savory bites can greatly enhance your tasting experience and you can also enjoy views of the Catalina Mountains from this location in the heart of the Tucson foothills.
 This is a perfect place to gather with other wine lovers and families are also welcome.

 Visit Our Tapas Tasting Room

 Come and visit our Tucson tasting room and experience our wonderful menu for yourself.
-We are open Wednesday – Friday, 2pm to 8pm and also serve brunch from 10am – 3pm on Saturday and Sunday.
+We are open weekly and on weekends.